lebite/Reservations/README.md

   "bookings_count": <number>
 }
 ```
+This result is used by the client to provide reservation stats.

 ## MongoDB Data Schema
 MongoDB is the best choice for storing this data because  MongoDB is ideal for situations where you expect high write loads.